-1.2.
-Related Work, Contribution and Organization.
-The task to optimize parameters of a dynamical system (1.1) is a familiar one in the communities of scientific computing and optimal control [TV72, CLPS03], but may be less known to the imaging community.
-Therefore, we provide the necessary background in Section 2.1.
+1.2 Related Work, Contribution and Organization

+The task to optimize parameters of a dynamical system (1.1) is a familiar one in the communities of scientific computing and optimal control [4,21], but may be less known to the imaging community.
+Therefore, we provide the necessary background in Sect.
+2.1.

-Geometric numerical integration of ODEs on manifolds is a mature field as well [HLW06].
-Here we have to distinguish between the integration of the assignment flow [ZSPS18] and integration schemes for numerically solving (1.1).
-The task to design the latter schemes faces the 'optimize-then-discretize' vs. 'discretize-then-optimize' dilemma.
-Conditions and ways to resolve this dilemma have been studied in the optimal control literature [Hag00, Ros06].
-See also the recent survey [SS16] and references therein.
-We provide the corresponding background in Sections 2.2 and 2.3 including detailed proof of Theorem 2.7 that is merely outlined in [SS16].
-The application to the linear assignment flow (Section 3) requires considerable work, taking into account that the state equation (1.1b) derives from the full nonlinear geometric assignment flow (Section 4).
+Geometric numerical integration of ODEs on manifolds is a mature field as well [8].
+Here, we have to distinguish between the integration of the assignment flow [25] and integration schemes for numerically solving (1.1).
+The task to design the latter schemes faces the 'optimize-then-discretize' versus 'discretize-then-optimize' dilemma.
+Conditions and ways to resolve this dilemma have been studied in the optimal control literature [7,18].
+See also the recent survey [19] and references therein.
+We provide the corresponding background in Sects.
+2.2 and 2.3 including a detailed proof of Theorem 7 that is merely outlined in [19].
+The application to the linear assignment flow (Sect.
+3) requires considerable work, taking into account that the state equation (1.1b) derives from the full nonlinear geometric assignment flow (Sect.
+4).
 Section 4 concludes with specifying Algorithms 1 and 2 whose implementation realizes our approach.

-From a more distant viewpoint, our work ties in with research on networks from a dynamical systems point of view, that emanated from [HZRS16] in computer science and has also been promoted recently in mathematics [E17].
-The recent work [HR17], for example, studied stability issues of discrete-time network dynamics using techniques of numerical ODE integration.
+From a more distant viewpoint, our work ties in with research on networks from a dynamical systems point of view that emanated from [11] in computer science and has also been promoted recently in mathematics [5].
+The recent work [6], for example, studied stability issues of discrete-time network dynamics using techniques of numerical ODE integration.
 The authors adopted the discretize-then-differentiate viewpoint on the parameter estimation problem and suggested symplectic numerical integration in order to achieve better stability.
-As mentioned above, our work contrasts in that inference is always exact during learning, unlike the more involved architecture of [HR17] where learning is based on approximate inference.
-Furthermore, in our case, symplectic numerical integration is a consequence of making the diagram of Figure 2.2 (page 8) commute.
-This property qualifies our approach as a proper (though rudimentary) method of optimal control (cf. [Ros06]).
+As mentioned above, our work contrasts in that inference is always $exact^{1}$ during learning, unlike the more involved architecture of [6] where learning is based on approximate inference.
+Furthermore, in our case, symplectic numerical integration is a consequence of making the diagram of Fig. 2 (page 7) commute.
+This property qualifies our approach as a proper (though rudimentary) method of optimal control (cf. [18]).

-We numerically evaluate our approach in Section 5, using a class of computer-generated random images such that learning the regularization parameters is necessary for accurately labeling each image pixelwise.
-It is demonstrated in Section 5.1 that, for each given ground truth labeling, the parameter estimation problem can be solved exactly.
-As a consequence, the performance of the assignment flow solely depends on the prediction map, i.e. the ability to map features extracted from novel data to proper weights as regularization parameters, using as examples both features and optimal parameters computed during the training phase.
+We numerically evaluate our approach in Sect.
+5 using three different experiments.
+The first experiment considers a scenario of two labels and images of binary letters.
+The results discussed in Sect.
+5.1 illustrate the adaptivity of regularization by using non-uniform weights that are predicted for novel unseen image data.
+The second experiment uses a class of computer-generated random images such that learning the regularization parameters is necessary for accurately labeling each image pixelwise.
+It is demonstrated in Sect.
+5.2 that, for each given ground truth labeling, the parameter estimation problem can be solved exactly.
+As a consequence, the performance of the assignment flow solely depends on the prediction map, i.e., the ability to map features extracted from novel data to proper weights as regularization parameters, using as examples both features and optimal parameters computed during the training phase.
 For statistical reasons, this task becomes feasible if the domain of the prediction map is restricted to local contexts, in terms of features observed within local windows.
-We discuss consequences for future work in Section 6.
-Finally, in Section 5.2, we conduct an experiment that highlights the remarkable model expressiveness of the assignment flow as well as limitations that result from learning constant parameters.
+We discuss consequences for future work in Sect.
+6. Finally, in Sect.
+5.3, we conduct an experiment that highlights the remarkable model expressiveness of the assignment flow as well as limitations that result from learning constant parameters.

-We conclude in Section 6.
+We conclude in Sect.
+6.